UST-MICO/docs/domain_model.rst

 *Required fields*

     * serviceDeploymentInfos
-        The service deployment information for each service this application is composed of.
+        The service deployment info for each service this application is composed of (service id -> service deployment info).

 MicoService
 ===========